Zweih/qp/README.md

 - `--regen-cache`: disable cache loading, force fresh package data loading, and save fresh cache
 - `-h` | `--help`: print help info

-### querying with `--where`
+### querying with `where`

-the `--where` (short: `-w`) flag is the core of qp's flexible query system. you can use it multiple times per command to combine different queries.
+The `where` (short: `w`) command is the core of qp's flexible query system.
+You can use it multiple times per command to combine different queries.

 #### query types
 all queries that take words as arguments can also take a comma-separated list.

-each `--where` query supports one of the following:
+each `where` query supports one of the following:

 - **string match**
   - `field=value` -> fuzzy match